Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Discussion

-The CNN-CBAM model enabled the visualization of artifacts from a single EEG channel.
-The attention module considered both channel- and spatial-wise regions of the EEG and provided an insight into which signal sections contributed to a positive classification.
-With the integration of the attention map, the CNN classified whether the input EEG was contaminated with artifacts and identified the artifacts' locations.
-The qualitative evaluation of the CNN-CBAM attention map showed that the high amplitude attention maps coincided nicely with the reference labels set during manual sleep scoring, but were not perfect ($se$ of 0.71).
+Crucially, the CNN-CBAM model enabled the visualization of artifacts from a single EEG channel.
+The integrated attention module evaluated both channel-wise and spatial-wise regions of the EEG, providing clear insight into which signal sections contributed to a positive artifact classification.
+The qualitative evaluation of the CNN-CBAM attention map showed that the high-amplitude attention regions closely matched the reference labels used in manual sleep scoring.
+However, this alignment was not perfect, yielding a localization $se$ of 0.61.
 Mismatches were frequently located at adjacent windows.
-A possible explanation was that the manual labeling is tedious and prone to inconsistencies.
-Labels can be strongly biased towards the human scorers, which introduces inter-rater variations.
-Furthermore, labeling artifacts in sleep EEG can be biased based on the purpose, and minor artifacts that are less relevant to the task might go unnoticed.
-We visually inspected the locations of the artifacts identified by the attention mechanism.
-While the manual label missed an artifact that appeared around 4.5 seconds in Figure \ref{fig:Figure_7}.e, the attention map caught the missed artifact by showing a high probability on the corresponding location.
-In this work, labeling the available dataset was limited to the needs of sleep stage scoring.
-Consequently, less relevant artifacts, such as during wake, low frequency sweating artifacts, or cardiogenic activity, have not been labeled.
-Furthermore, the findings of this work are based on a data set from a specific study population (healthy older adults), limiting the generalization to other populations.
-Therefore, future work should also expand on the quality and reliability of the reference data sourced from a more diverse population.
+A likely explanation for this is that manual labeling is tedious and highly prone to inconsistencies.
+Labels can be strongly biased toward individual human scorers, which introduces substantial inter-rater variability.
+Furthermore, labeling artifacts in sleep EEG can be biased based on the clinical or research objective \citep{Malafeev2019}, meaning that minor artifacts less relevant to the immediate task might go unnoticed by human experts and impact sleep staging.